DoctorKhan/The-Human-Experiment-Book/src/10_part_evidence/30_genetic_fingerprints.md

 - Who understood genetics well enough to maintain hybrid vigor through extreme bottlenecks?
 - What was the purpose of creating genetically distinct human populations?
 - Why did these management signatures appear suddenly with the rise of civilization?
+- Who possessed the knowledge to engineer a chromosomal fusion with such strategic precision?

 The genetic evidence painted a picture of systematic management that conventional anthropology could not explain.
 Human genetics showed clear signatures of intelligent design and careful breeding—but by whom?